pfn/keepasshttp/README.md

 Usually I only use chromeIPass, but I did a short test with PassIFox and seems to be working just fine.

-## System requirements
- * KeePass 2.17 or higher
- * For Windows: Windows XP SP3 or higher
- * For Linux: installed mono
- * For Mac: installed mono | it seems to fully support KeePassHttp, but we cannot test it

 ## Configuration and Options